What Is Futures Trading in Crypto and How Does It Work?

 However, futures contracts are very different from spot trading because they don’t operate with the underlying assets but only with their price action.
 Without the actual asset, futures are way more fluid and easier to handle.
 Also, they enable margin trading with high leverage.

 What Is a Futures Contract?

 Initially, futures contracts made sense for many commodities, including foods, oil, and metals.
 However, they soon went beyond their practical reasons to conquer all financial markets, including cryptocurrencies.
 Today, most commodity price quotes you see on financial portals involve futures, usually with a monthly expiry date.

 In a nutshell, a futures contract is nothing else than an agreement between two parties to either buy or sell an asset, such as digital currency, on a predetermined date, at a predetermined price.
 The contract tracks an underlying asset, be it a commodity, stock, or cryptocurrency.
 It is basically a form of bet on the future price movement.

 For example, if you think that Bitcoin (BTC) will increase in price by the end of the month, you would be interested in opening a long position on the cryptocurrency by buying a Bitcoin futures contract with a monthly expiry date.
-Otherwise, if you believe Bitcoin’s price will go bullish, you would go short.
+Otherwise, if you believe Bitcoin’s price will go bullish, you would go long.
 At the contract’s expiry date, the two parties involved in the trade settle, and the contract closes.